jayanthkmr/jayanthkmr.github.io/_pages/home.md

 Subscribe to my website to read *System Manifesto* or read my poetry anthology - "*Gonzo Poet and through his lens*" or follow my blog - "*Technopreneurial Treatises*" for more engineering and entrepreneurial philosophical content.

+ You can book a 1:1 call or ask any queries you may have on my [*topmate.io page*](https://topmate.io/jaykmr).
+Whether you need help with my areas of expertise or just want to chat about anything, I'm available.

 See you around 🎩